 This article is part of the series of blog posts and video guides exploring the Wild Atlantic Way.

-This blog is the fourth in the series, exploring the South and South West of Donegal.
-Click here for an overview of the entire route.
+This blog is the second in the series, exploring some key parts of Donegal.
+See the full list of series posts – Click here for an overview of the entire route.

 Summary: The Wild Atlantic Way is a 2,500km (>1,550 mile) tourist route along Ireland’s Western coastline, from Malin Head in Donegal in the North to Kinsale in the South.
 It connects significant historic, cultural and geographic features into a manageable road trip from staggering clifftop vistas to golden strands and stunning lighthouses.